DefWolf/Lithium.PHP-ransomware/README.md

 Python ransomware is still in development.
 And he does not carry a serious threat.

 This is a test version of the encryptor.
+If he infected your files, then contact me: https://codeby.net/forum/threads/lithium-shifrovalschik-fajlov.62442/